It’s a can of worms, but you can have your say by voting in our survey at the bottom of the post. Continue reading

 “When I arrived in Johannesburg for the first time (we’ve been back and forth a lot!)
 I was new to the expat thing, I knew nobody in the city and I was so extremely nauseous with my first pregnancy that it could take hours to drag myself out of the flat each morning.
 How on earth was I going to meet anybody and make friends, I wondered.
 Continue reading

-Here are 10 things I’ve learnt from running an expat Facebook group (and yes, there are links at the end of the post).
+Founding and running and expat Facebook group has its perks and its pitfalls.
+Here are 10 things I’ve learnt from running Trailing Spouses Johannesburg (and yes, there are links at the end of the post).
 Continue reading